 PURCHASING PROCESS AND REQUIREMENTS

-Route buyers will have an opportunity to meet with both the current route owner and the management team at the company.
-You will need company approval to purchase the route.
-Credit checks and background checks may be necessary as well.
+Route buyers will have an opportunity to meet with the current route owner.
 Most companies are requiring that route owners have an LLC or corporation so that they are personally separated from the business.
 The incorporation process is relatively straightforward for most states and can typically be completed through your state’s secretary of state/business registration website.
+If the buyer is utilizing the company’s financing then a basic credit check will be conducted.

 REQUEST MORE INFORMATION